 There is always the possibility of some chronic or serious medical condition, and diagnosing digestive problems can be complicated.
 However, in many cases, bloating can be reduced (or even eliminated) using simple changes in diet.
 Now, let’s get started!

 We hope that the following tips will offer you some relief in the short and long run.
 As an additional perk, you can click here to download our free Anti-Bloat Bundle consisting of a printable food journal, 3 recipes for a flat belly, an overview of possible trigger foods & what to choose instead!

 1. Eat less cruciferous & allium vegetables

-This family of veggies (including broccoli, kale, Brussels sprouts or cauliflower) are pretty tough to digest for some people.
-Even though they are full of anti-cancer compounds and well worth eating, they are also high in sulfur compounds - which can cause some pretty bad smelling gas.
+This family of veggies (including broccoli, kale, Brussels sprouts or cauliflower) can be pretty tough to digest for some people.
+Even though they are full of anti-cancer compounds and well worth eating, they are also high in sulfur compounds – which can cause some rather bad smelling gas.